 A quorum of stockholders is necessary to hold a valid meeting.
 A quorum will be present if the holders of a majority in voting power of the shares of common stock and preferred stock issued and outstanding, voting together as a single class, and entitled to vote are present in person, or by remote communication, or represented by proxy at the Annual Meeting.
-On the Record Date, there were shares outstanding and entitled to vote.
-Accordingly, shares must be represented by stockholders present at the Annual Meeting or by proxy to have a quorum.
+On the Record Date, there were 80,116,130 shares of common stock and 3,185,000 shares of preferred stock outstanding and entitled to vote.
+Accordingly, 55,983,066 votes must be represented by stockholders present at the Annual Meeting or by proxy to have a quorum (see "How many votes do I have?" above).